MangoIV/sequi-slides/slides.md

 ---
 layout: figure
-figureCaption: inferred structure for the same sentences in the (a) German, (b) French and (c) English bible
+figureCaption: inferred structure for the same sentences in the (a) English, (b) French and (c) German bible
 figureUrl: inferred-structures-bible.png
 ---